Prochilodus lineatus: Appearance

 Prochilodus lineatus reaches up to 80 cm in length - though it is commonly around 45 cm long - and 9 kg in weight.
 Its body is tall and compressed, greenish-gray (lighter on the belly), with yellowish green fins.
 Its mouth is circular and projects towards the front; it has two series of small teeth.

+Distribution

+The species is found in the Paraná-Paraguay basin, Paraíba do Sul, Lagoa dos Patos and surrounding rivers, the Mar Chiquita basin and surrounding rivers, Rio Salado, and Laguna de Chascomus.